discordjs/guide/guide/sharding/additional-information.md

 });
 ```

-The `execArgv` property is what you would usually pass to node without sharding, e.g.:
+The `execArgv` property is what you would usually pass to Node without sharding, e.g.:

 ```
 node --trace-warnings bot.js
 ```

-You can find a list of command-line options for node [here](https://nodejs.org/api/cli.html).
+You can find a list of command-line options for Node [here](https://nodejs.org/api/cli.html).

 The `shardArgs` property is what you would usually pass to your bot without sharding, e.g.: